dishaverma1/Stock-Monitor/README.md

 * You have a `<Windows/Linux/Mac>` machine.
 State which OS is supported/which is not.
 * You have read `<guide/link/documentation_related_to_project>`.

-## Installing TickerTape
+## Installing Stock-Monitor

-To install TickerTape, follow these steps:
+To install Stock-Monitor, follow these steps:

 - Open this app in Android Studio.
 - connect your device with system
 - build project

-## Using TickerTape
+## Using Stock-Monitor

-To use TickerTape, follow these steps:
+To use Stock-Monitor, follow these steps:

 1. Play Button: On click of the play button, the app starts fetching latest data every 5 seconds and recording the result of each stock.
 If the app is already in play mode it will go in pause mode and stop fetching and recording the prices.
 2. History Button: On click of the history button the app redirects to the History page of the most expensive stock(the highest price) as per the last received API response.